raviqqe/raviqqe.github.io/src/pages/resume.md

 - **Period**: May 2017 - August 2017 (4 months), Malaysia
 - **Position**: Full Stack Engineer
 - MVP implementation of a personal assistant application that completes tasks, such as posting pictures on social media and requesting Uber rides, instead of users used via voice interfaces.
-- Worked on Deep Learning models of language model and voice recognition, Python, TensorFlow, TypeScript, React Native, GraphQL, and Firebase/Google Cloud Platform.
+- Worked on Deep Learning models of language model and voice recognition, Python, [TensorFlow][tensorflow], TypeScript, React Native, GraphQL, and Firebase/Google Cloud Platform.

 ### Toyota Central R&D Labs.